Bayesian Feature Selection in Joint Quantile Time Series Analysis: Model Performance with Simulated Data

 \subsection{Model Training Performance}

-Machine learning models usually require large datasets to train, while in this section we are going to demonstrate the superior feature selection performances of the MQBSTS model with small datasets, using only $400$ MCMC iterations including $200$ discarded as burn-in.
-The first three plots in Figure \ref{fig:Feature_selection} provide the feature selection results for a dataset of $500$ observations, generated by Model \eqref{eq:simulated_model} with quantile $\tau=(0.9,0.9,0.9)$ and pairwise correlation $0.7$.
+In this section, we are going to demonstrate the superior feature selection performances of the QFSTS model with small datasets, using only $400$ MCMC iterations including $200$ discarded as burn-in.
+The left three plots in Figure \ref{fig:Feature_selection} provide the feature selection results for a dataset of $500$ observations, generated by Model \eqref{eq:simulated_model} with quantile $\tau=(0.9,0.9,0.9)$ and pairwise correlation $0.7$.
 The threshold inclusion probability was set as $0.8$, i.e., $\geq 80\%$ times a predictor was selected out of the $(400-200)$ MCMC iterations.
-We can see that the selected features exactly match the model setup, where value $1$ means a feature was selected all the time out of the $(400-200)$ MCMC iterations.
+We can see that the selected features exactly match the model setup, where the value $1$ means a feature was selected all the time out of the $(400-200)$ MCMC iterations.
 The signs of selected variables also exactly match the model setup, and were marked with red for positive and blue for negative.
-The fourth plot of Figure \ref{fig:Feature_selection} reveals that, for target series $3$, only in a very small portion out of the $(400-200)$ MCMC iterations, the model selected one more variable.
+The right three plots of Figure \ref{fig:Feature_selection} reveal that, for each target series, only in a very small portion out of the $(400-200)$ MCMC iterations, the model selected more variables.
+Further analyses with different quantiles, correlations, and inclusion probabilities are provided in the Supplementary Material.

 Figure \ref{fig:Estimation_error_sd} demonstrates the fast convergence and superior parameter estimation performance, with datasets generated by Model \eqref{eq:simulated_model} with quantile $\tau=(0.9,0.9,0.9)$, pairwise correlation $\rho=0.7$, and $7$ dataset sizes ($100$, $200$, $300$, $400$, $500$, $600$, $700$), using only $400$ MCMC iterations including $200$ discarded as burn-in.
 The left three plots provide the normalized estimation errors calculated as the and the right three plots provide the standard deviations of estimation.
 We can see that both the estimation errors and estimation standard deviations decrease fast as the sample size increases.
-Similar superior model training performances for different quantiles and correlations are implied in the forecast performance demonstrations in Section \ref{sec:Forecast_performance}.
+Similar superior model training performances for different quantiles and correlations are provided in the Supplementary Material.